LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 The system contents 3 main components :

-- **Communication Module** : This component handles all external data exchange and real-time interfacing tasks includes IEC 60870-5-104 communication stack and UDP-based electrical signal interfaces.
+- **Communication Module** : This component handles all external data exchange and real-time interfacing tasks among level0 to level 3 OT environment.
+As show in the orange part, the module includes IEC 60870-5-104 communication stack (IEC104 Server and Client) and UDP-based electrical signal (Measure and Control) interfaces.
-- **PLC/RTU Station Simulation Framework** : At the core of the system is the virtual PLC/RTU station includes station control modules,  memory management, measured points, changeable points and IEC104 Server.
+- **PLC/RTU Station Simulation Framework** : As the core of the system running in VM as a level1 OT Controller device, As show in the green section of the diagram, the virtual PLC/RTU station includes station control modules,  memory management, measured points, changeable points and IEC104 Server.
-- **Ladder Logic / Structured Text Module** : This component interprets control logic using Ladder Logic Diagram (61131-3-LD) or Structured Text (IEC 61131-3-STX) as defined in IEC 61131-3 and the Input Map and Output Map modules.
+- **Ladder Logic / Structured Text Module** : This component interprets control logic using Ladder Logic Diagram or Structured Text as defined in IEC 61131-3 standard with the related data and memory Input/Output mapping modules.

+As shown in the diagram, the physical world power grid simulation program's different components (such as the volt and current meters, sensors) electrical signal data will be collected by the PLC and saved in different memory of the PLC/RTU.
+After PLC and RTU processed the data based on the pre-configured LD/ST, the feed back will send back to the physical simulator and the related breaker/controller/motor will be turned on/off, at the same time, the data will also be sent to the HMI side via IEC104 for system operator to monitor.